Fred Dust is a former Senior Partner and Global Managing Director for the design firm IDEO.

 Fred is currently working on a book on creativity, design and dialogue which will be released by Harper Collins in the Spring of 2020.
 He has been awarded a Rockefeller Bellagio Fellowship to advance his research in the same arena.

 Fred Dust works at the intersection of business, society and creativity.
 As a designer, author, educator, consultant, trustee and adviser to social and business leaders, he is one of the world's most original thinkers, applying the craft and optimism of human-centered design to the intractable challenges we face today.
 Most recently, he has been investigating new ways to ignite constructive dialogue in a climate of widespread polarization, cynicism and disruption.

-Mr. Dust currently serves on IDEO.org's Board of Directors, the Board of Trustees for the Sundance Institute, and the Board of Directors at The New School.
-He lectures widely on various topics, including design methodology, future trends, and social innovation, and has taught at California College of the Arts and at the University of California, Berkeley School of Environmental Design.
+Fred is a frequently requested speaker, adviser and lecturer.
+He currently serves on the Board of Trustees for the Sundance Institute and the Board of Directors at The New School.
+He was a founder and trustee for IDEO.org, IDEO's non-profit that designs solutions to global poverty.
+He lectures widely on various topics, including design methodology, future trends and social innovation.

 Fred writes frequently for publications such as Fast Company, Metropolis and Rotman Magazine.
 His books include Extra Spatial (Chronicle Books, 2003), which discusses the design of spaces, and Eyes Open: New York and Eyes Open: London (Chronicle Books, 2008), city guides that view exceptional experiences through an urban lens.

 Fred holds a bachelor's degree in art history from Reed College and a master's in architecture from the School of Environmental Design at UC Berkeley.